-Euan has 13 years trunk road maintenance experience.
-Earlier in his career he had spells in the winter control room.
-Euan has been involved in the management of the winter service since 2009.
+has 15 years trunk road maintenance experience.
+Earlier in his career he had spells in the winter control room. has been involved in the management of the winter service since 2009.

-Les has 10 years trunk road maintenance experience.
-He has been involved in the winter service in a supervisory role for 8 years and has been involved in management of the service for 4 years.

-Scott has 32 years trunk road maintenance experience.
+has 12 years trunk road maintenance experience.
 He has been involved in the winter service in a supervisory role for 10 years and has been involved in management of the service for 6 years.

-Fraser has 12 years trunk road maintenance experience.
-He has been involved in the winter service in a supervisory role for 12 years and has been involved in management of the service for 7 years.
+has 34 years trunk road maintenance experience.
+He has been involved in the winter service in a supervisory role for 12 years and has been involved in management of the service for 8 years.

+has 14 years trunk road maintenance experience.
+He has been involved in the winter service in a supervisory role for 14 years and has been involved in management of the service for 9 years.

-Mike has 9 years trunk road maintenance experience.
-He has been involved in the winter service in a supervisory role for 3 years and has been involved in management of the service for 3 years.
+has 11 years trunk road maintenance experience.
+He has been involved in the winter service in a supervisory role for 5 years and has been involved in management of the service for 5 years.
+Mike has now completed an IHE certificate in Winter Services is a Roads Technician has now been involved in the winter service for over 2 years and has now completed two full winter seasons. has now completed an IHE certificate in Winter Services.